Military history of Cuba: World War I

-Cuba declared war against Germany in 6 April 1917, only hours after the United States issued its own declaration of war against Germany.
+Cuba declared war against Germany on 6 April 1917, only hours after the United States issued its own declaration of war against Germany.
 Cuba also declared war against Austria-Hungary in December 1917.
 During World War I, President Mario García Menocal authorized the US military to use parts of Cuban territory for preparations and training.

 However, Cuba's direct military contribution to the war was minimal.
 The most notable action taken by Cuban authorities was the seizure of German ships in Cuban ports, carried out under Menocal's orders.

 World War II

 Cuba entered World War II in December 1941.
 The Cuban Navy performed convoy escort duties and antisubmarine patrols during the Battle of the Caribbean; despite its small size, the Cuban Navy quickly developed a reputation for being extremely efficient.
 The most notable success of Cuban forces was the sinking of by a Cuban submarine chaser squadron.
 Six Cuban merchant vessels were sunk by German submarines in the conflict and 79 Cuban sailors were killed.